YargKlnc/Credit-Risk-Classification/README.md

 3. The data was effectively split into training and testing datasets using the train_test_split method.

-# 2- Create a Logistic Regression Model with the Original Data
+# 2- Logistic Regression Model Created with the Original Data

 ## Instructions: